All Episodes

 All right, 25 now till the top of the hour.

-You know, it's I want to just say one thing.
+You know, it's, I want to just say one thing.

-Like when it was in the Kavanaugh hearings.
+It's too serious a topic like what it was in the Kavanaugh hearings.

-Um, but if you're just joining us, Avenatti arrested, felony domestic violence, confident he will be exonerated.
+Avenati arrested felony domestic violence, confident he will be exonerated.

 You have Vermont Democrats canceled his events just based on the allegations.

-Umcial media just exploded on this thing.
+Um, social media just exploded on this thing.

-Um we have Stormy Daniels saying that she, these are serious and obviously very troubling allegations, but right now they are just allegations.
+Um, we have Stormy Daniels saying that she, these are serious and obviously very troubling allegations, but right now they are just allegations.

-She's right, reserved judgment until the investigation.
+She's right, reserve judgment until the investigation.

 I agree wholeheartedly with her.

-He did give a strong denial that he never hit this woman, that he said he would never ever do anything like that.
+He did give a strong denial that he never hit this woman, that he said he would never, ever do anything like that.

-Um, but by the way, so did Brett Kavanaugh.
+Um but, by the way, so did Brett Kavanaugh.

 These allegations are really, really serious.